Kim Walker, Co-Chair

 Kim Walker is a devoted non-profiteer living in Washington, DC.
-In her professional life, she serves as a Training and Technical Assistance Manager with the Urban Institute's Pay for Success Initiative, providing learning experiences and consulting services dedicated to ensuring Pay for Success is used in the best and most effective way possible.
-She also works as a personal and professional coach with a range of individuals as part of her side hustle, Beautiful Service Coaching LLC.
-She received her Master’s of Urban Planning from UCLA in 2009 and is currently pursuing a Master’s in Organization Development at Bowling Green State University.
-She’s a proud alum of the College of William & Mary and a native of the amazing Cleveland, OH.
+In her professional life, she serves as a Training and Technical Assistance Manager with the Urban Institute's Policy Advisory Group.
+She is also a PhD student in Leadership and Change at Antioch University where she digs into the research on cross-sector partnerships and nonprofit leadership.
+She works as a personal and professional coach with a range of individuals as part of her side hustle, Beautiful Service Coaching LLC.
+She received a Master’s of Urban Planning from UCLA in 2009 and a Master’s in Organization Development from Bowling Green State University in 2016.

-Kim was drawn to work with YNPN because its passion for supporting, developing, and collaborating with young leaders and creating a sector that is more collaborative and capable of transformative change aligns with her own.
-When not working or YNPN-ing, Kim loves to spend time with her husband (Markus), Golden Retriever (Jones), and her friends, travel as much as she can, read, and run – in 2014 she finished her 20th half marathon and 14th full marathon.
+Kim was drawn to work with YNPN because its passion for supporting, developing, and collaborating with young leaders and creating a sector that leads transformative change aligns with her own.
+When not working, studying, or YNPN-ing, Kim loves to spend time with her husband (Markus), Golden Retriever (Jones), and her friends, travel as much as she can, eat delicious vegetarian food, root for Cleveland sports teams, read, and run.

 Prior to joining the NCCJ staff, he worked with Guilford Green Foundation (a local LGBTQ Community Foundation headquartered in Greensboro, NC) as Executive Director and Director of Special Projects.
 Ivan is a leader in the Triad community, and has been awarded the Triad Business Journal’s “Forty Leaders Under 40 Award”, the Greensboro Chamber of Commerce’s “Change Agent Award” and was recently recognized by Southerners On New Ground (SONG) and EmergingPractitioners of Philanthropy (EPIP).
 He currently is a community board member of the S.J.
 Edwards Foundation, a local family foundation, and a member of the University of North Carolina at Greensboro’s Board of Visitors, and has served on numerous other boards and committees over the past ten years.
 Canada is a graduate of the University of North Carolina at Chapel Hill with a bachelor’s degree in Economics and Journalism and Mass Communication.
 In his free time, he enjoys reading, attending performing arts events, traveling, running, cooking (when he has enough time to do so), and spending time with friends trying out new restaurants.
 He splits his time between Greensboro and Charlotte, NC.